mnhmilu/POCTabedLayout/Readme.md

 ## Description:

 Andriod project to show how fragment works with activity switching.
 Fragment to fragment.
-And Fragment to Activity swtiching.
+And fragment to activity swtiching.

 ## Example done: